Coding-Cactus/repltalk/README.md

 + `#get_posts :order, :count, :after` Get the user's posts.
 Returns array of `Post`s
 + `#get_comments :order, :count, :after` Get the user's comments.
 Returns array of `Comment`s
 + `get_repls :count, :order, :direction, :before, :after, :pinnedReplsFirst, :showUnnamed` Get the user's repls.
 Returns array of `Repl`s

-## LeaderboardUser
-Exact same as `User` except it has `#cycles_since` which is show many cycles the user got since a certain time (24 hrs, 7 days, 30 days, 1 year, all time) depending on what type of leaderboard you have

 ## Post
 + `#id` Post's id